astropy/astropy/docs/cosmology/io.rst

 ..
 EXAMPLE START : custom to/from format

-As an example, the following is an implementation of an `astropy.table.Row` converter.
-Note that we can use other registered parsers -- here "mapping" -- to make the implementation much simpler.
+As an example, the following is an implementation of an :class:`astropy.table.Row` converter.
+We can and should use inbuilt parsers, like |QTable|, but to show a more complete example we limit ourselves to only the "mapping" parser.

-We start by defining the function to parse a `astropy.table.Row` into a `~astropy.cosmology.Cosmology`.
-This function should take 1 positional argument, the row object, and 2 keyword arguments, for how to handle extra metadata and which Cosmology class to use.
+We start by defining the function to parse a `astropy.table.Row` into a
+|Cosmology|.
+This function should take 1 positional argument, the row object,
+and 2 keyword arguments, for how to handle extra metadata and which Cosmology class to use.
 Details about metadata treatment are in ``Cosmology.from_format.help("mapping")``.

 .. code-block:: python
     :emphasize-lines: 12,13